DKM24/CSCE155-C-Lab02/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?
+The value is incorrect as it is 0

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?
+There was an error in the formula used (no bracket when using 1/2)

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.
+We replace the "1/2" with 0.5